What are the benefits of deep tissue massage?

 Can deep tissue massage cause damage?

 Are you familiar with the precautions of DTM?
 Deep tissue massage is not for every individual, and it is essential to find a well-trained therapist.
 If you have an existing injury, have nerve damage, are healing from surgery, are pregnant, or are wearing a brace or cast, then discuss this with your physician before going to a massage therapist.
+Though the chances are very low, poorly performed treatment can lead to increased inflammation, pain, and other issues in a patient at high risk.

 Massage therapy VS. Rolfing